Kowalski31/A-_JS/README.md

 # Path finding_JS
-Implement and visualize a algorithm in Javascript
+Implement and visualize an path-finding algorithm in Javascript